Crankbait setup – whats the best gear ratio?

 Best Gear Ratio for Soft Plastics

-It’s frequently preferable to move the lure with the rod than than the reel when fishing with soft plastics.
+It’s frequently preferable to move the lure with the rod than the reel when fishing with soft plastics.
 It could lead the majority of anglers to believe reel speed is irrelevant.

 That is untrue, though, as a solid hook set when you get a bite requires you to quickly pick up the slack in the line with a high-speed reel.